nephoseu/aegis-agent/README.md

 │   ├── agent.py          ← LangGraph graph, calls Vertex AI
 │   ├── langgraph.json    ← tells langgraph dev which graph to serve
 │   ├── requirements.txt  ← Python deps (langgraph-cli, langchain-google-vertexai)
-│   └── .env              ← This is what you should create, copy to .env, fill in GCP project └── client/
+│   └── .env              ← This is what you should create, copy information below to .env, fill in GCP project └── client/
     ├── vite.config.js    ← /api/* proxied to localhost:2024
     └── src/